-- there is a telemarketing and doorknocking ban in place to protect consumers interests under the program - that if they consent, you can provide further information on other upgrade opportunities under the program.
+- there are telemarketing and doorknocking bans in place under the program - that if they consent, you can provide further information on other VEU upgrade opportunities.

-You should keep records of the conversation, and to put things beyond doubt get them to complete a consent form.
+To avoid doubt, keep records of the conversation and get them to complete a consent form.